 Or, if you’d rather buy a turnkey setup, check out the BREW websites from Lori Ballen.
 They’re not cheap, but they are specifically designed for SEO, and come with incredible tutorials to help you build them out.

 11. Expand Your Farm Area

-My last real estate marketing idea to beat Facebook in 2019 is a little risky, but could pay off more than all the others combined.
+My last real estate marketing strategy to beat Facebook is a little risky, but could pay off more than all the others combined.
 It’s also pretty simple:

 Expand your farm area!

 The concept is simple.
 The more people you can advertise to, the more potential leads will come down the pike.

 In order to choose where to expand to, start working on demographic research to see which areas are growing fastest, or offer a new challenge for you.
 For example, maybe a neighboring zip code is getting a brand new college campus extension that will bring lots of jobs.
 A perfect place to expand into!